 - As of August 1, 2021, all staff will be required to be fully vaccinated or have a plan in place to become fully vaccinated as part of their employment.

-- Residents need to wear facial covering when a staff person is in their room.
+- Residents are asked to wear source control when a staff person is in their room.